mennodoor/epics-relay/README.md

 ## Why?

-I build this to have a **super fast** solution for some specific cases:
+I build this to have a fast solution for some specific cases:

 1. You have a script running doing *something* repeatedly and just need the result value as an epics variable to process or archive or something.
 2. You want to "publish" a single monitoring value from some sensor and building a server for it would be overkill.